theonetruejesse/daad/README.md

 ## Deployment

-- Push to the `main` branch then run `railway up` to deploy the latest changes.
+- Push to the `main` branch and railway will automatically deploy the latest changes.
+- You can also run `railway up` to deploy manually.